jagregory/cfval/README.md

 >
 > After getting very tired of this process, and with a large infrastructure refactor looming, I decided some time could be better spent catching issues sooner in the process.
 Hence, cfval.

 `cfval` is a small tool which validates a CloudFormation JSON template and notifies you of any issues it can find.
-Missing required properties, properties which conflict with others, `Ref`s to parameters which don't exist or properties of resources, and much more.
+Missing required properties, properties which conflict with others, `Ref`s to parameters which don't exist or incompatible properties of resources, and much more.

 ```
 $ cfval validate my-template.json